Welcome to The Friends of St Peter's

 Our current lighting system is poor, dull, mostly not working.
 Our voluntary group is responsible for the lighting and want it replaced with greener, cheaper LED lighting.
 It will transform the church interior and enable everyone to really appreciate the beautiful stencilling, its beams and of course the precious murals.

 The total cost of the new lighting will be £25,000.
 The Friends of St Peter's have contributed £10,000; Pride have generously given £1,000.
 So now we just need to raise £14,000.

 So, shut out the dark - turn on the light and help to give this wonderful little building the bright illumination it deserves - both now and for the future!

-In a small, wooded churchyard adjoining the 18th manor house, now part of Brighton Museums, this simple 13th century flint church makes a pleasing medieval contrast with its suburban surroundings.
+In a small, wooded churchyard adjoining the 18th manor house of Preston Manor, now part of Royal Pavilion and Museum Trust, Brighton, this simple 13th century flint church makes a pleasing medieval contrast with its suburban surroundings.

 The Friends of St Peter's was formed in 2006 with the aim to support The Churches Conservation Trust in its care, preservation, maintenance and management of St Peter's.